ermouth/calc/README.md

 console.log(fprice(32, 700)); // Prints 1048.5
 ```
-Calculator at real site gives us $1124, about 7% difference, that is acceptable for quick estimation.
+Calculator at real site gives us $1124, about 7% difference, that is acceptable for quick estimation,
+although we better have more dense source price grid.

 Another example.
 Air transport of 100kg and 250kg freight from Moscow to London is ~$1030 and $2570, distance is 2500km.
 Same freights from Moscow to Oslo – $980 and $2480, 1600km.
 Prices taken from [here](http://worldfreightrates.com/en/freight).